srscalia/js-pokemon-search-practice-assignment-nyc-web-091718/README.md

 - A user should be able to search for a Pokemon and flip that Pokemon card to see its alternate sprite.

-- Two files containing the same information are included: `db.json` and `pokemon.js`.
-If you've learned `fetch`, consider using `json-server` to spin up a simple RESTful API that will give you your pokemon data:
+- Our "server" is being faked with a package called [json-server](https://github.com/typicode/json-server).
+This package uses a local file, `db.json` to spin up a RESTful JSON API in about 30 seconds.
+To run your server:
-  - `$ npm install -g json-server`
+  - `$ npm install -g json-server` this will install the node package (similar to a gem) globally `-g` on your machine
-  - `$ json-server --watch db.json`
+  - `$ json-server --watch db.json` this spins up the server, it will default to `localhost:3000`

-- If you aren't yet familiar with `fetch`, don't worry.
-We've included the same data in a file called `pokemon.js`.
-You should see the `POKEMON` `console.log`ged when you start this app.

 ---